gagolews/genieclust/docs/_sources/rmd/timings.rst.txt

 `mlpack`'s emst is used for low-dimensional spaces.

-Minimum of 3 run times on a PC running GNU/Linux 5.4.0-40-generic #44-Ubuntu SMP x86_64 kernel with an Intel(R) Core(TM) i7-9750H CPU @ 2.60GHz (12M cache, 6 cores, 12 threads)
+Timings were performed on a PC running GNU/Linux 5.4.0-40-generic #44-Ubuntu SMP x86_64 kernel with an Intel(R) Core(TM) i7-9750H CPU @ 2.60GHz (12M cache, 6 cores, 12 threads)
 and total memory of 16242084 kB.

+Minimum of 3 run times (**TODO**: except mnist/digits and mnist/fashion):